 These codes vary considerably across fields, but tend to provide guidelines for a broad array of professional responsibilities, including teaching, research, and working with clients.

 Violations of a code of ethics can lead to negative sanctions by one’s professional colleagues and the expulsion from the professional associations in one’s field.
-Graduate students are encouraged to obtain copies of codes of ethics for their chosen profession from their advisor or the director of graduate studies in their department or program.
+Graduate students are encouraged to obtain copies of codes of ethics for their chosen profession from their advisor or the director of graduate school in their department or program.